AndreaRettaroli/m2m/README.md

 ![m22](./images/Frame%209.png)

+The implementation relies on the following technical stack:

 ### A2A (Agent-to-Agent) Protocol

 A2A is an open-source framework from Google that enables autonomous AI agents to discover, communicate, and collaborate securely.
 It provides a standardized protocol for agents, even those built on different platforms, to negotiate capabilities, delegate tasks, and coordinate actions.
 This creates an interoperable ecosystem where specialized agents can work together to automate complex workflows and solve problems more effectively.